windhaunting/caffe/README.md

 ## Models

-We provide the prototxt used for our experiments for UCF-Sports, J-HMDB (3 splits) and UCF-101.
+1. We provide the prototxt used for our experiments for UCF-Sports, J-HMDB (3 splits) and UCF-101.
 These are stored in: `caffe/models/`.

-## Data
+2. To obtain the caffemodels used for initialization of the RGB and FLOW5 networks, run from the main caffe directory:

+        cd caffe/
+        ./data/scripts/fetch_initial_models.sh.

+This will download the intial caffemodels:
+`caffe/data/initialization_VGG_ILSVRC16_K6_RGB.caffemodels` and
+`caffe/data/initialization_VGG_ILSVRC16_K6_FLOW5.caffemodels`

+Note that these modes are K=6 parallel streams of the ILSVRC 2012 caffemodel. ## FIX ME

-We also provide our trained models that are trained on different datasets: UCF-Sports, J-HMDB (3 splits) and UCF-101.
+3. We also provide our trained models that are trained on different datasets: UCF-Sports, J-HMDB (3 splits) and UCF-101.
+   To obtain our trained caffemodels for sequence length K=6, run from the main caffe directory:

+       cd caffe/
+       ./data/scripts/fetch_models.sh.

+This will download one `RGB.caffemodel` and onr `FLOW5.caffemodel` for each dataset: UCF-Sports, J-HMDB (3 splits) and UCF-101.
+These are stored in `data/${dataset_name}`.

 These are the models used to produce our results in [Tables 2 and 3](https://hal.inria.fr/hal-01519812/document).

-From the act-detector folder, run the model fetch script: `./data/scripts/fetch_models.sh`.

-This will populate the `caffe/data` folder with the models.
-See `caffe/data/README.md` for details.
+## Training

+Example of training commands for a dataset

+1. RGB

+        cd caffe/                                                       # act-detector caffe directory
+        export PYTHONPATH="$(pwd)/act-detector-scripts:$PYTHONPATH"     # path of act-detector
+        ./caffe/build/tools/caffe train \
+        -solver models/${dataset_name}/solver_RGB.prototxt \            # change dataset name
+        -weights models/initialization_VGG_ILSVRC16_K6_RGB.caffemodel \
+        -gpu 0                                                          # gpu id

+2. 5 stacked Flows

+        cd caffe/                                                       # act-detector caffe directory
+        export PYTHONPATH="$(pwd)/act-detector-scripts:$PYTHONPATH"     # path of act-detector
+        ./caffe/build/tools/caffe train \
+        -solver models/${dataset_name}/solver_FLOW5.prototxt \          # change dataset name
+        -weights models/initialization_VGG_ILSVRC16_K6_RGB.caffemodel \
+        -gpu 0                                                          # gpu id